Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

-c.Exploiting Port 3306 (MYSQL): The MySQL database on port 3306 within HappieeCorp lacks adequate security measures.
+c.Exploiting Port 3306 (MYSQL): The MySQL database on port 3306 within Risky_Corporations lacks adequate security measures.
 Exploitation involved connecting to it using the MySQL functionality of Kali, specifying the username and host IP, while leaving the password blank.

 Figure 2.11  Exploiting Mysql  vulnerability